duereg/manager-readme/README.md

 # <a name="values"></a> Core Values
 ### Be Respectful and Helpful
- - Respect and Value Diversity
+ - Respect and value diversity
  - Have patience, be helpful, and foster empathy
  - Assume the best and be easy to approach
  - Everyone on the team has a voice and a vote